VerifiedGains/legal-documents/TERMS_AND_CONDITIONS.md

 ## 10. Indemnification

-You agree to indemnify and hold harmless InvestingApps Portfolios and its operators from any claims, damages, or expenses arising from your use of the App or violation of these Terms.
+You agree to indemnify and hold harmless VerifiedGains and its operators from any claims, damages, or expenses arising from your use of the App or violation of these Terms.

 ## 11. Account Termination